-Information for Students in Residence on the Undergraduate Campus:
+Information for Symptomatic Students in Residence on the Undergraduate Campus:

 - Stay in your room/home.
-When you must leave your room (e.g., to use the restroom), wear a facemask.
-Wear a facemask whenever you are around other people.
-If you have a single room on campus, you do not need to wear a facemask when you are alone in your room.
+When you must leave your room (e.g., to use the restroom), wear a face mask.
+Wear a face mask whenever you are around other people, even your roommate.
+If you have a single room on campus, you do not need to wear a face mask when you are alone in your room.
 Remember that disposable masks are not meant for extended use.
 Dispose of them if they get dirty, too moist from breathing, and/or after more than 8 hours of continuous use.
 Do not reuse.
 Whenever you are not using your mask, cover your cough.
 If you are using a cloth mask, make sure you are washing it regularly.
 This can be done by hand, in a sink with hot water and soap, if you do not have access to a laundry room or services.

-- When using shared bathrooms,, only one person at a time should be using it.
-Wipe down surfaces before and after use with disinfectant wipes or spray.
+- Wipe down surfaces before and after use with disinfectant wipes or spray.

 - Dine in your room.
 Do not go out for food.
-Students in residence can sign up for meal delivery using this form: https://forms.gle/LY7f1zBFDBb6uFBh7
+Students in residence can sign up for meal delivery by filling out this form.

 Information for Everyone Self-Isolating:

 - Perform hand hygiene frequently.
-Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains 60 to 95% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
+Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water should be used preferentially if hands are visibly dirty.